 Traditional on campus universities offer several different degree programs.
 A campus class provides direct interactions with instructors and classmates.
 Some students thrive in environments that have hands-on approach.

 Students that find it challenging to make it on campus during the week may enjoy participating in online classes.
 Universities that offer online classes allow students the luxury to study when they have time.
 Always pay special attention to the syllabus of internet base classes.
 The due dates for assignments are usually inflexible.
 Taking time to work on assignments and study each day is essential for success.

 Education can help to build self-confidence and continue personal development.
 Learning is a continuous process that does not have to end after one or more degrees or certifications are earned.
 Education should be perused regardless of need, as a way to prepare for opportunities in the future.

 The nursing body of knowledge constantly changes.
 Nurses must be diligent in staying up to date with current best practice.
 Continuing education makes this possible with much less time commitment than formal education/college.
 In order to ensure that the knowledge is accurate and valuable, continuing education can be submitted for credits.
 This is referred to as continuing education credits (CEUs).
 Nurses can keep track of these credits and provide the record of their completion to their employer or state boards.
 Depending on the state you live in, these credits may be required to practice nursing.

 Not being able to afford university tuition is no excuse for not expanding personal knowledge.
 There are several free and affordable online resources for continuing education.
-There are several free CEUs for nurses that can be pursued by anyone online.
+For example, there there are free CEUs for nurses that can be pursued by anyone online.
 Exploring these free classes is the best way to know what subjects are the most intriguing.